 - What is the occasion?

-With taste, there are two basic style options; the ripe, fruity, easy-drinking, full bodied ‘Ruby’ style; or the nutty, figgy, spicy, lighter bodied, aged, ‘Tawny‘ style.
+When tasting Port, there are two basic style options; the ripe, fruity, easy-drinking, full-bodied ‘Ruby’ style; or the nutty, figgy, spicy, lighter-bodied, aged, ‘Tawny‘ style.

 Port for Fun